Top 50 Mecha Manga of All Time

 During a summer camp, 15 children, 8 males and 7 females, find a grotto by the sea.
 Deep within they discover working computers and some electronic equipment, and later the owner, a man called Kokopelli.
 Kokopelli claimed to be a programmer working on a brand new game, in which a large robot has to defend the Earth against fifteen alien invasions.
 He persuades the children to test the game and sign a contract.
 All but one of them signs, barely a moment later they mysteriously awaken on the shore believing what happened was just a dream.

-An extra story called Bokurano ~Mō Hitotsu no Bokurano~ (Yet Another Bokurano) will run in Ikki the issue after the end of the main story.
+The extra story Bokurano: Mou Hitotsu no Bokurano (Yet Another Bokurano) ran after the completion of the main story.

 3. Mobile Suit Gundam: The Origin

 Zeon ace pilot, Commander Char Aznable, thought he could foil the Federation's plan to build a mobile suit by attacking their research base on colony Side 7.
 He was wrong.
 With a prototype already active, the besieged Federation forces strike back using their new weapon, the mobile suit Gundam, with devastating consequences.
 Amidst the fighting, young electronics wizard Amuro Ray is determined not to let his friends and family die in the crossfire.
 But what can one boy do to repel a squad of mobile suit-clad invaders?

 4. Full Metal Panic!
 Sigma